Version 2.1.3; August 16, 2019

 - Fail without option for Master’s Degree

-Passes conditioned on revisions are handled as follows: all committee members sign the appropriate paperwork except the advisor.
+Passes conditioned on revisions are handled as follows: all Committee members sign the appropriate paperwork except the advisor.
 The advisor signs the paperwork when satisfied with the revisions.
 Students may only retake an examination once, and must do so within one year, or immediately after the next offering of a required course, whichever occurs later.
 If the student fails examination a second time or fails to retake the examination within the specified period, the student is dropped from the program.
-Refer to Section 3.6 for guidelines on the candidacy exam.
+Refer to Section 3.7 for guidelines on the Candidacy Exam.

-After passing the Candidacy Examination completing all required pre-candidacy coursework (including the minimum number of elective cedits), and assembling an acceptable Dissertation Committee, the student is declared a PhD Candidate.
-Candidates may register for Dissertation Research credits and are required to take fewer credits to maintain continuous registration.
+After passing the Candidacy Exam, completing all required pre-candidacy coursework (including the minimum number of elective credits), and assembling an acceptable Dissertation Committee, the student is declared a PhD Candidate.
+Candidates may register for Dissertation Research credits and are required to take fewer credits to maintain continuous registration (i.e, full time status).
 Additional courses may still be taken as a candidate, in consultation with the Dissertation Committee and advisor.
-It is thus desirable to be a candidate as soon as possible after passing the Candidacy Examination.
+It is thus desirable to be designated as a candidate as soon as possible after passing the Candidacy Exam.

 As the Examination is frequently taken immediately before a new semester begins, students are advised to look at the requirements closely and do as many tasks as possible in advance of the Examination.
 This includes identifying Dissertation Committee members, getting the program’s approval for the proposed Committee, collecting the CVs of members who are not yet UCF Graduate Faculty Scholars, and registering them as such with Graduate Studies.

 Generally, the Dissertation Committee consists of the Supervisory Committee plus a planetary scientist outside of UCF who has a substantial and creditable research record.
 This is a program requirement that satisfies the Graduate Studies requirement for a member outside the UCF Planetary Sciences Graduate Field.
+Scientists in other disciplines are also eligible to serve if they bring relevant expertise (and are qualified to be a Graduate Faculty Scholar).
 The Dissertation Committee Chair is the research advisor; co-chairs are allowed.
 The Committee must have at least four members.
 Sometimes more members are valuable, but note that scheduling meetings and satisfying members becomes increasingly difficult with more members.

 The Dissertation Committee should meet at least annually, fulfilling the duties and following the procedures of Supervisory Committees.
 In addition, career mentoring and post-degree plans should be part of the Committee’s and advisor’s discussions with the student.

 The Dissertation Proposal may be presented immediately after the Candidacy Exam or in a separate meeting not more than one semester thereafter.
-It is presented to the Dissertation Committee; all members must be present.
+It is presented to the Dissertation Committee; all members must attend (in person or remotely).
 The Dissertation proposal is not formally an examination in the Planetary Sciences Track.
 The Committee may direct any form of presentation it desires and may question the student.
 Before substantial work is done on the dissertation, the Dissertation Committee must approve the proposal and must also assess whether additional coursework is necessary to begin the dissertation.
 Such coursework should be completed at the earliest opportunity.
 The Dissertation Proposal should be approximately 15 pages and shall contain the following:

 - A title.